0tso/pathfinding/docs/usage_instructions.md

 * `JPS`
 * `BBFS`

-One optional command line argument can be given: the amount of milliseconds (integer) to wait after each pathfinding logic update.
+One optional command line argument can be given: the amount of microseconds (integer) to wait after each pathfinding logic update.
 This is useful for visualization.
-* Example: `start A* 5` starts pathfinding with A* and waits 5 milliseconds between each pathfinding update.
+* Example: `start A* 5000` starts pathfinding with A* and waits 5 milliseconds between each pathfinding update.

 <hr>